Where is Stonehenge?

 Station Stones

-Originally, four ‘Station Stones’ were dotted around the perimeter of Stonehenge marking the four corners of a rectangle.
-Their installation at the monument dates sometime into Stonehenge’s third stage of construction, some 4,000 years ago.
+Originally, four ‘Station Stones’ marked the four corners of a rectangle around Stonehenge’s perimeter.
+Their installation at the monument dates to sometime into Stonehenge’s third stage of construction, some 4,000 years ago.
 Today, two of the four survive, and their exact purpose remains a mystery.

 Sarsen Stones